hoavu-cs/aku-chess-engine/README.md

 The engine currently plays rapid chess at an estimated 3100-3300 ELO (subject to further testing and vary greatly because I often make random changes to test new ideas & some are really dumb).
 The main goal is to improve the strength through exploring new ideas in the search algorithm.
 In my opinion, there should be a clean search algorithm to replace or encapsulate multiple heuristics that take a lot of manual effort in finetuning (i.e., I want to bypass this as much as possible).

-Some ideas that work:
+So far, nothing really major but some cute ideas that work:
-- Use Misra-Gries to keep track of frequent pairs of moves (at (ply, ply - 1) and (ply, ply - 2)) that caused beta cut-offf to have a more efficient and meaningful counter-move and follow-up move (~ 45 elo).
+- I use Misra-Gries to keep track of frequent pairs of moves (at (ply, ply - 1) and (ply, ply - 2)) that caused beta cut-offf to have a more efficient and counter-move and follow-up heuristics (~ 45 elo).
 This heavy-hitter data structure will also allow us to scale to triples, quadruples, etc in the future.
 Note that Misra-Gries is used purely to save memory instead of using a hash table of size 64^4.

 To build, simply call "make aku" from "src" and make sure "bin/aku" folder exists.
 This is a fun side project so any suggestion is welcome.